 This is the Executive Summary of the study “Changing Gender Stereotypes” conducted by the Millennium Project in 2012.
-The entire study (pdf) is available upon request at info@millennium-project.org.
+The entire study (pdf) is available upon request by emailing us.

 Changing Gender Stereotypes; Executive Summary